HungryHowies/Wazuh-and-Zitadel-Setup/README.md

 ### Create certificates

-This section will create a directory from the TAR file created in the above steps and  move them into Wazuh-indexer cert directory.
+This section will create a directory and use the certificates from the TAR file created in the above steps.
+Then move these certificates into Wazuh-indexer cert directory.
-Certs directory should have been made when running the install script.
+NOTE: Certs directory should have been made when running the install script.
 If not it will need to be made.

 ```
 mkdir /etc/wazuh-indexer/certs